 Breakfast

 A good extended stay hotel should offer you a free breakfast even if you do not have elite status with that program.
-The breakfast could just be a continental breakfast that offers things like cereal, yogurt, bagels, etc.
+The breakfast could just be a continental breakfast that offers things like cereal, yogurt, bagels, fruit, etc.

-But you might be surprised that other properties will offer a decent breakfast with hot items like eggs, sausage/bacon, waffles, etc. At your basic extended stay hotel I’ve found the breakfast to be underwhelming most of the time (powdery eggs, bland sausage, etc.) but there are a few occasions where it’s not so bad.
+At your basic extended stay hotel I’ve found the breakfast to be underwhelming most of the time (powdery eggs, bland sausage, etc.) but there are a few occasions where it’s not so bad.

 Related: What Hotels Have Free Breakfast?